lifanchen-simm/germinal/README.md

 **Tweaking Parameters:**

 Optimal design parameters are different for each target and antibody type!
-If you are experiencing low success rates, we recommend tweaking interface confidence weights (ipTM / iPAE), structure-based weights (helix, beta, framework loss), or the IgLM weights defined in `iglm_scale`.
+If you are experiencing low success rates, we recommend tweaking interface confidence weights (ipTM / iPAE), structure-based weights (helix, beta, framework loss), or the IgLM weights defined in `ablm_scale`.
 In particular we recommend playing around with:

 ```python
 weights_plddt: 1.0